DylanMeeus/springboot_jwt_blog/_posts/2015-06-26-auth0-ember-simple-auth.markdown

 ![A sample application in use — Running through an authentication flow](http://cdn.auth0.com/blog/ember-simple-auth/ember-simple-auth.gif)

-You can install & run the `auth0-ember-simple-lock` addon, or, to fast forward to a fully working ember application (shown above), you can download the seed project from [your application dashboard](https://manage.auth0.com/#/applications).
+You can install & run the `auth0-ember-simple-lock` add-on, or, to fast forward to a fully working ember application (shown above), you can download the seed project from [your application dashboard](https://manage.auth0.com/#/applications).

 We can't wait to see what you do with ember, make sure you [reach out on Twitter](https://twitter.com/auth0) with what you create.